-Once all the SEC staff's comments on its registration statement have been resolved, the company can request that the SEC declare the registration statement effective, which allows it to proceed with the IPO.
-The SEC staff will upload its comment letters and the company's responses to EDGAR within 20 days of declaring the registration statement effective.
+Once all the SEC staff's comments on the registration statement have been resolved, the company can request that the SEC declare the registration statement effective, which allows the company to proceed with the IPO.
+The SEC staff will upload its comment letters and the company's responses to EDGAR within 20 business days of declaring the registration statement effective.

-For additional information about the SEC review process, see Understanding the SEC Review Process.
+For information generally on responding to SEC comment letters and the SEC staff review process, see SEC Comment Letter Responses and SEC Review Process.

-To minimize the number of SEC staff comments on your client's registration statement, you should review staff comment letters and company response letters from recently completed IPOs in the same industry to identify industry-specific issues that the SEC staff may have, as well as IPOs for companies that have adopted similar accounting principles to identify any accounting-specific issues that the SEC staff is focused on.
+To minimize the number of SEC staff comments on your client's registration statement, you should review staff comment letters and company response letters from recently completed IPOs in the same industry to identify industry-specific issues that the SEC staff may raise, as well as IPOs for companies that have adopted similar accounting principles to identify any accounting-specific issues that the SEC staff may focus on in the filing review.
 Foreign private issuers should also review SEC comment letters and company response letters from recently completed IPOs for issuers with the same country of domicile.
 However, many comments tend to fall under the recurring themes discussed below.